 Neck Weakness May Affect Stability And Cause Pain

 Affecting approximately 70% of individuals at least once in their lifetime, neck pain is frequently experienced.
-Weakness of the neck leads to instability and is a contributing part of neck pain relating to neck related headaches, persistent whiplash symptoms, rheumatoid arthritis, osteoarthritis, degenerative spine and surgery.
+Neck weakness leads to instability and is a contributing factor of conditions relating to neck related headaches, persistent whiplash symptoms, rheumatoid arthritis, osteoarthritis, degenerative spine and surgery.
 This along with traumatic injuries as well as genetic predisposition can lead to a loss of stability, affecting the normal mechanics of the neck.

 In clinical situations, a lack of stability of the neck can be diagnosed on x-rays, where it is termed cervical spine instability.
 This condition often involves compression of nerves or blood vessels, pain, and nerve related symptoms and signs.
 This usually represents a disruption of ligaments, constraints on anatomical structures of the neck and excessive mobility.

 Weakness which does not involve clinical findings of cervical spine instability can have profound effects for neck pain sufferers.

 Strength of the neck structures stabilizes the spine during externally applied forces.
 Weakness or instability happens when the structures of the neck cannot appropriately stabilize and control the neck.
 Unlike the clinical findings of cervical spine instability, weakness represents a loss of the neck stabilizing mechanisms causing abnormal movement instead of excessive motion and may appear similar to instability.